ctjong/orion/Readme.md

         }
         ```

-#### Default Fields and Entities
+#### Default Fields

-There are some fields and entities that we add to the config at runtime, both when an SQL query is being constructed using setup.js and when an actual API app is being initialized.
+These are some fields that we add to the config at runtime, both when an SQL query is being constructed using setup.js and when an actual API app is being initialized.

-Here are the default fields:

 | name | value | type | isEditable |  createReq | foreignEntity | resolvedKeyName
 | - | - | - | - | - | - | -